Jeseník: 17th–19th centuries

 Jeseník was damaged several times during the Thirty Years' War.
 Between the years 1622 and 1684, the town was in the centre of the infamous Northern Moravia witch trials.
 A large fire severely damaged the town in 1696.
 Despite the difficulties, economic prosperity continued until 1742, when Jeseník became part of Austrian Silesia after the First Silesian War.
 Due to the loss of Silesian markets as the main customer of production, linen got into a crisis and the town lost its mining privileges.

-New economic development occurred in the 19th century, when industrialization began and new factories and enterprises were established.
+New economic development occurred in the 19th century, when industrialisation began and new factories and enterprises were established.
 Significant and world-famous was the Regenhart u.
 Rayman textile factory, established in 1822.
 The opening of the railway in 1888 also helped the development of the town.
 In 1808, the Grabenberg hamlet (later known as Gräfenberg/Gräfenberk, today Lázně Jeseník) was founded, and the spa was established here in the 1820s.
 Gräfenberg was incorporated into the town in 1868.

-20th century
+20th–21st centuries

 Jeseník remained with the Austrian Empire and the Austro-Hungarian Monarchy until World War I and the creation of Czechoslovakia in 1918.
-According to the Austrian administration census of 1910 the town had 6,859 inhabitants, with 6,588 (99.5%) were speaking German, 16 Czech and 13 Polish.
+According to the Austro-Hungarian census of 1910, the town had 6,859 inhabitants, with 6,588 (99.5%) were speaking German, 16 Czech and 13 Polish.
 Jews were not allowed to declare Yiddish, most of them thus declared German.
 Most populous religious groups were Roman Catholics with 6,552 (95.5%), followed by Protestants with 208 (3%) and the Jews with 83 (1.2%).

 In 1938, Jeseník was ceded to Nazi Germany as a result of the Munich Agreement.
-It was administered as a part of Reichsgau Sudetenland.
+It was administered as a part of the Reichsgau Sudetenland.
 During World War II, the German occupiers operated several forced labour subcamps of the Stalag VIII-B/344 prisoner-of-war camp in the town.
 The town was restored to Czechoslovakia after the defeat of Nazi Germany in World War II in 1945.
 The German population was expelled according to the Potsdam Agreement and Beneš Decrees in 1945.

 In 1950, Bukovice and Dětřichov were joined to Jeseník.
 The town was damaged by the 1997 and 2024 floods.

 Economy

-The town is well known for the Priessnitz Medical Spa.
+The town is known for the Priessnitz Medical Spa.
 Vincenz Priessnitz founded here the world's first hydrotherapy institute in 1822.
 Today the spa forms large spa resort on the northern outskirts of the town.
 The spa is visited by people from all over Europe.